bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Everybody to use 12 DVDs with burning laptops from Walmart.
 That definitely going to keep your coin safe.
 All right, guys.
-Like, is there anything else that you think should be part of this in case somebody is listening to this as the only thing they heard about UpVault?
+Like, is there anything else that you think should be part of this in case somebody is listening to this as the only thing they heard about OpVault?

 Speaker 1: 01:31:27